ALRW/personal-blog/markdown/articles/2019-11-28-how-to-focus-on-the-things-that-matter.md

 ## How Can This Help Me?

 You might also be thinking: how do I put this into practice?
-I don’t have an office, I don’t have the luxury of an assistant.
+I don’t have an office, I don't have a secretary to do all this for me.
 And that’s true for most of us.
 However, there are definitely subtle things we can do that have the same effect.

  - Make your diary public and available to anyone who wants to see you.
  - Book time for the tasks you wish to accomplish and leave small slots for people to book time with you.